Department of Mathematics, Lehigh University, Bethlehem, Pennsylvania

 Telephone: 610-758-4116.
 Fax: 610-758-3767.

-of nonlinear singularly perturbed systems of integral differential equations arising from delayed synaptically coupled neuronal networks.
+Existence and stability of traveling pulse solutions of nonlinear singularly perturbed systems of integral differential equations

-and then find the bounded explicit traveling wave solutions of many nonlinear evolution equations.
+Bifurcations of traveling wave solutions of nonlinear evolution equations

 Linghai Zhang, On stability of traveling wave solutions in synaptically coupled neuronal networks.